 Over the years of their existence, the CODESRIA gender institutes have offered a methodological container in which to centre gender and advance what was contested in Engendering African Social Sciences9 as missing in social sciences.
-I close with three observations about contemporary trends that require transdisciplinary, transnational work in future gender institutes.
+I close with three observations about contemporary trends transdisciplinary, require transnational work in future gender institutes.